razeedazee/remnant2-instances/instances/Yaesha/catherdral-of-omens/bloodmoon/README.md

 <hr>

-Info
+Info:

 - Difficulty: Survivor
 - Powerlevel: N/A

-Traits
+Traits:

 - N/A

-Random Items Spawns
+Random Items Spawns:

 - N/A

-Fixed Items spawns
+Fixed Items spawns:

 - N/A

-Fixed Items spawns - conditional rewards
+Fixed Items spawns - conditional rewards:

 - Faith Seed
 - Ring of Omens
 - Sagittarius Bow

-Injectables
+Injectables:

 - N/A

-Bosses
+Bosses:

 - N/A

-Notes
+Notes:

 > The Ring of Omens Door and bloodmoon trap door is open.